As a student in an off-campus program or taking online classes, you have access to USask student services including financial and academic support.

-Anyone taking a distance class administered by the Distance Education Unit can use this free service.
-This includes online, independent studies, televised, multi-mode and off-campus classes.
+Anyone taking a distance class administered by the Distance Education Unit can has access to free writing support through the Distance Education Writing Centre.
+This includes classes that are offered online, through independent studies, televised, multi-mode and off-campus classes.

-- Provides tools and support to help you write effective essays, reports, or reviews.
+- The Writing Centre provides tools and support to help you write effective essays, reports and reviews.

-- Simply submit a project draft and a qualified tutor will assess your work and offer advice to improve your project.
+- Simply submit a project draft and a qualified tutor will assess your work and offer advice on ways to improve your project.

 - Contact the tutor if you have difficulty getting started, or want advice on constructing an outline.

-- Note: tutors do not replace writing instruction in your classes – they enhance and support it.
-Tutors will not write, edit, or proofread assignments and will not ghostwrite essays or offer instruction in English as a second language.
+- Tutors do not replace writing instruction in your classes – they enhance and support it.
+Tutors will not write, edit or proofread assignments and will not ghostwrite essays or offer instruction in English as a second language.

 - You do the work.
 We support you in the process.